 - Vacuum regularly, and put your dog’s bedding in a hot wash cycle.

-- Use a household spray regularly; these often last 6-12 months.
+- Use a household spray regularly that kills fleas; these often last 6-12 months.

 - Limit contact with stray or unknown animals who may not be on regular flea control.

 - If you have a garden, mow the grass regularly and prevent access to wild animals.